Communication & LETTERS HOME

 Communicating with you

-- Headteacher's Blog - life in school and things that families might be interested in.
+Headteacher's Blog - life in school and things that we are thinking about in school which families might be interested in too.
+Most weeks Ms Stewart writes a Monday Message and Mrs Rutter-Brown a Thursday Thought.

 Dates and events can be subject to change and while we do try to communicate this through the website homepage, monthly news updates or by email the best place to check is the Diary Dates - a google calendar you can sync to your phones or computers.
 It is very helpful that when checking out information, parents try the website before ringing the office.